soveran/toro/README.md

           # Now, `inbox[:id]` has the value "42".
 The templates have access
           # to the inbox and to any other variables defined here.
           #
-          # The `html` macro expects the path to a template.
+          # The `html` macro expects a path to a template.
 It automatically
           # appends the `.ecr` extension, which stands for Embedded Crystal
           # and is part of the standard library.
 It also sets the content
           # type to "text/html".